Non-isothermal Non-isothermal kinetics kinetics

 Vyazovkin and Wight's Method:

-This method obtains the activation energy and the pre-exponential factor by computing the minimum of Arrhenius integrals.
+This method obtains the activation energy and the pre-exponential factor by computing the minimum of the sum of product of an Arrhenius integral and heating rate over a number of different heating rates.

 DCS' Novel Methodology